jakubfolta/Bootcamp-TransformToResponsivePage/README.md

-# Responsive Webpage
+# Transform To Responsive Webpage
-> Webpage with RWD - adjust size and location of elements according to screen resolution.
+> Adjust present webpage to one which is responsive.

 ## Check Here ==> https://jakubfolta.github.io/ResponsivePage/